St. Louis Front Page

 To advertise, contact:

-The event in Forest Park has also become a traditional fall family day with festivities and children's activities including the Purina/Alpo Children's Entertainment Area, pony rides, a climbing wall, interactive inflatables, games and crafts, skydiving and live music performances.
+The north side of the field featured numerous children's activities with the Purina/Alpo Children's Entertainment Area, pony rides, a climbing wall, interactive inflatables, demonstrations by the St. Louis Elite Gymnastics Team, games and crafts, skydiving and live music performances on the School of Rock stage.

-On Saturday, September 15, festival-goers waited patiently in long lines for favorites like funnel cakes, BBQ sandwiches, popcorn, cottoncandy and anything cold to drink in the food court area.
+Festival-goers waited patiently in long lines for favorites like funnel cakes, BBQ sandwiches, popcorn, cottoncandy and anything cold to drink in the food court area.
+Pet owners proudly walked their dogs around the field greeting other pet owners.
+Others shared memories of past balloon races and told jokes while keeping a close eye on their kids.

-A short time later, the colorful "hounds" balloons began inflating and lifting off.
+The crowd didn't appear to be too disappointed and cheered excitedly as crews quickly began the process of unfurling colorful balloons and hitching up baskets.
 Each pilot and balloon was announced and sent on their way with "Have a safe flight."

-See related story and pictures: Great Forest Park Balloon Glow Has Become a Family Tradition in Forest Park.
+See related story: Great Forest Park Balloon Glow Lights Up Sky Over Central Field in Forest Park

 Vacation Savings at